 Dadra and Nagar Haveli and Daman and Diu – Culture and Tradition

-Dadra and Nagar Haveli and Daman and Diu is a union territory in western India and was created by merging the two original union territory Dadra and Nagar Haveli and Daman and Diu.
+Dadra and Nagar Haveli and Daman and Diu is a union territory in western India and was created by merging the two original union territories Dadra and Nagar Haveli and Daman and Diu.
 This union territory has four areas that were part of Portuguese and came under Indian administration in the mid 20th century.
 Daman is chosen as the capital of the new combined union territory.

 Daman is on the southern portion of Gujarat state and Diu is an island near Una of Junagarh District in Gujarat State.
 While Nagar Haveli is in between Maharashtra and Gujarat, and the smaller enclave of Dadra is surrounded by Gujarat.
 It has a hilly terrain surrounded by ranges of Sahyadri ranges of Western Ghats.
 The terrain is intersected by the river Daman Ganga and its three tributaries.